sekelle/sebkelle1.github.io/_posts/2020-06-11-bonded-forces.md

 * maximum code reuse and
 * control logic already baked into the type dispatch

-And all of the above while leveraging the code from Gromacs that actually matters: the force kernels that implement all the physics!
+And all of the above while leveraging the code from GROMACS that actually matters: the force kernels that implement all the physics!